pbrisbin/pbrisbin.com/posts/2013-07-28-the_advent_of_io.md

 ## Limiting Main.main

 Let's pretend that Haskell is in its infancy and the designers have punted the idea of IO.
-They've chosen in stead to flesh out the rest of the language with vastly simpler semantics for a program's `main`.
+They've chosen instead to flesh out the rest of the language with vastly simpler semantics for a program's `main`.

 In this hypothetical language, a program's `main` function is of the